Greetings is a friendly Lua filter that adds a welcoming message to the document.

 The repository template comes with a GitHub Action to publish a website via GitHub pages.
 It expects the new “GitHub Actions” source to be used for Pages.

-Remove the file .github/workflows/website.lua to disable this feature.
+Remove the file .github/workflows/website.yml to disable

 The filter modifies the internal document representation; it can be used with many publishing systems that are based on pandoc.

-Pass the filter to pandoc via the --lua-filter (or -L) command line option.
+Pass the filter to pandoc via the --lua-filter (or

 pandoc --lua-filter greetings.lua ...